avinayak/avinayak.github.io/_drafts/finding-mona-lisa-in-the-game-of-life.md

 layout: post

 ---
-I came across [this](https://kevingal.com/blog/mona-lisa-gol.html) article with the same title by
+I came across [this](https://kevingal.com/blog/mona-lisa-gol.html) article of the same title by Kevin Galligan recently and I wanted to do something similar using a different approach.
+What if instead of using SAT Solvers, I use some kind of heuristic algorithm that could somehow program a large world of Game of Life to display an image after a few generations?